-Companies that follow Accounting Standards may choose either graded vesting method or straight-line method for option valuation for bookkeeping ESOP expenses.
+Companies that follow Accounting Standards may choose either the graded vesting method or the straight-line method for option valuation for bookkeeping ESOP expenses.
 But, companies that follow Indian Accounting Standards (Ind AS) are required to use the graded vesting method for booking their ESOP expenses.

 Graded Vesting Method for Indian Accounting Standards (Ind AS)

 Under an employee stock option plan, option grants may vest on more than one date – spread over months and years (including cliff or otherwise).
 Under such a vesting schedule, each grant needs to be segregated into an identifiable group based on the vesting date.
-Each such group will have different vesting periods and expected life; therefore, each vesting date should be considered a separate option grant and accounted for accordingly.
+Each group will have different vesting periods and expected life; therefore, each vesting date should be considered a separate option grant and accounted for accordingly.

 Let us take an example.